30 Famous California Landmarks You Must See

 California Landmarks Map

-Using the map of California landmarks, you can explore all of the points of interest.
+A map of California landmarks.
+Use the map to explore all of the points of interest.

 TCL Chinese Theatres, Los Angeles